Proton Pump Inhibitors (PPIs) / Steroids / Biologics / Procedures

 Eosinophilic esophagitis is a condition that affects the esophagus — the tube that carries food from the throat to the stomach.
 It may be triggered by allergens, certain foods, or acid reflux.
-These can cause the lining of the esophagus to fill with immune cells called eosinophils.
+These triggers can cause the lining of the esophagus to fill with immune cells called eosinophils.
 These white blood cells can lead to inflammation, damage, and pain within the esophagus.

 Several types of medication can boost your quality of life and treat EoE symptoms like difficulty swallowing and food impaction (when food gets stuck in the esophagus).
 People with this condition may be able to take proton pump inhibitors (PPIs), steroids, or biologics.